maidsafe/rfcs/proposed/Launcher-as-a-service.md

 - There is no provision for an app that is required to be started at system start up.
 For this we can have Launcher marked as a startup process and all apps (which make use of Launcher) that need to be activated at system start up be marked thus in Launcher.
 Launcher would then activate these once it has itself been successfully activated.

 # Unresolved questions
-**(Q0)** A local background service process to channel all requests through while maybe ok for desktop platforms, might definitely need a feasibility check on mobile platforms.
+**(Q0)** A local background service process to channel all requests through while may be ok for desktop platforms, might definitely need a feasibility check on mobile platforms.
 Would this approach work for mobiles ?

 # Implementation hints